giantswarm/docs/src/content/support/incident-process/index.md

 Closing the incident doesn’t mean the work is done.
 The coordinator creates a [`Postmortem`](https://docs.giantswarm.io/support/overview/#postmortem-process) document detailing all information collected during the incident and shares it with the customer.
 The [incident.io](https://incident.io/) functionality allows generating a `Google` document as post-mortem, filling most parts with metadata and pinned messages gathered during the incident.
 The dedicated account engineer for the customer will review and seek feedback from any incident participants.

-Any remaining follow-up items are converted into GitHub tickets for the coordinator and moved to the product teams to improve service and avoid repeating mistakes.
+Any remaining follow-up items are converted into GitHub tickets by the coordinator and moved to the product teams to improve service and avoid repeating mistakes.

 ### Diagram